Wondering how to find real estate notes for sale on a budget?

 The best way to stretch a small note broker marketing budget is to think local.

 Work on branding yourself as the local seller financed note specialist.
 As funds become available then expand your efforts into other areas.
-You’ll find the “How To” details including sample scripts, brochures, and marketing pieces for each method in your member’s area of the Finding Cash Flow Notes training.
+You’ll find the “How To” details including sample scripts, brochures, and marketing pieces for each method in your member’s area of the Marketing for Notes Master Class (also available in our bookstore!).

 Hope that helps and feel free to contact me with additional questions.